History and exam

 In children, faltering growth and delayed puberty are indications for testing for coeliac disease.

-Clinicians caring for patients with type 1 diabetes mellitus should be aware of the association with coeliac disease and consider testing if there are any digestive symptoms or laboratory changes to suggest coeliac disease.
-Some clinicians suggest screening asymptomatic individuals with type 1 diabetes mellitus for coeliac disease every 5 years but the clinical benefits of this approach are not well established.
+The association between type 1 diabetes mellitus and coeliac disease is well known.
+Clinicians caring for patients with type 1 diabetes mellitus should consider testing these patients if there are any digestive symptoms or laboratory changes to suggest coeliac disease.
+European guidelines recommend routine screening for coeliac disease among patients with type 1 diabetes, but optimal screening intervals have not been established.

 Clinicians caring for patients with autoimmune thyroid disease should be aware of the association with coeliac disease and consider testing if symptoms occur.
 Unexplained increasing need for levothyroxine or treatment-refractory hypothyroidism should also lead to coeliac disease testing.
 Correspondingly, patients with coeliac disease should be screened for thyroid disease.